Artic42/Heimdallr/README.md

 Variable | Type | Description
 -- | -- | ---
-folderPath | string | Path to the node directories
+folderPath | string | Path to the node directories (Part of the arguments of main)

 ### GPIO